anyiheng119/anyiheng119.github.io/_pages/about.md

   - /about.html
 ---

+I am currently a Fellow at the [Center for Analytics Impact](https://business.wfu.edu/center-for-analytics-impact/) at the School of Business, Wake Forest University, and a Visiting Research Fellow at Alibaba Group.
+I earned my Master's degree in Quantitative Economics from UCLA, where I also obtained a Graduate Certificate in Data Science.
+Prior to that, I completed my undergraduate studies in Economics at Nanjing Agricultural University in China.

-I am an Fellow at the [Center for Analytics Impact](https://business.wfu.edu/center-for-analytics-impact/), Wake Forest University School of Business.
-My research interests include quantitative marketing, AI and Machine Learning in Marketing.
-My current focus is on the intersection of marketing, data science, and decision science.
-Beyond my studies, I love traveling and exploring new places.
+My research interests center on Quantitative Marketing, AI and Machine Learning in Marketing.I am particularly interested in studying algorithms that drive large-scale automated decision-making, including decision-focused machine learning and causal machine learning.
+In my doctoral studies, I look forward to crafting research at the intersection of Marketing, Data Science, and Decision Science.
+Beyond my academic work, I enjoy traveling and exploring new places.

 # Education
 - Master's, Econometrics and Quantitative Economics, University of California, Los Angeles (UCLA), 2022